 Figure 48.
-Influence of injection hole diameter on injector lift chamber pressure
+Influence of injection hole diameter on injector lift chamber pressure.

-Conclusion: when increasing the nozzle diameter of the nozzle from 0.20 mm to 0.22, 0.25, 0.30 mm the spray circulation area will increase, the amount of fuel injected will increase, and the fuel flow will increase. large amounts.
-Therefore, the oil pressure in the injector lift chamber decreases, leading to an increase in the average fuel particle diameter, an increase in the spray taper angle and an increase in the spray length (poor tearing level).
+Conclusion: When increasing the nozzle diameter from 0.20 mm to 0.22, 0.25, and 0.30 mm, the spray circulation area will increase, the amount of fuel injected will increase, and the fuel flow will increase significantly.
+Therefore, the oil pressure in the injector lift chamber decreases, increasing the average fuel particle diameter, spray taper angle, and spray length (poor tearing level).
 In this case, we see a decrease in fuel flow leaking through the injector.

-When reducing the nozzle diameter of the nozzle from 0.20 mm to 0.18 mm the spray circulation cross-section will be reduced, the amount of fuel injected and the fuel injection flow will decrease.
-Therefore, the oil pressure in the injector lift chamber increases and the injector opens large, leading to a decrease in the average fuel particle diameter, a decrease in the spray taper angle and a decrease in the spray length (due to too strong tearing).
-In this case, we see an increase in the amount of fuel leaking through the injector.
-However, in this case, pressure pulses appear, causing spray drop, negatively affecting the quality of the mixture formation process.
+When the nozzle diameter is reduced from 0.20 mm to 0.18 mm, the spray circulation cross-section will be reduced, and the amount of fuel injected and the fuel injection flow will decrease.
+Therefore, the oil pressure in the injector lift chamber increases, and the injector opens large, decreasing the average fuel particle diameter, spray taper angle, and spray length (due to too strong tearing).
+In this case, we see an increase in fuel leaking through the injector.
+However, in this case, pressure pulses appear, causing spray drops that negatively affect the quality of the mixture formation process.2-5